-How difficult is the CAIA® exam?
+How difficult is the CAIA exam?
 Slightly more than half of those who take the exam pass it, which is a better average than the CFA® Program exam and the FRM® exam.
 However, taking both levels of the exam isn’t exactly a walk in the park.
 Pass rates have been declining since the exam was first offered, and only 40% of those who register for the exam end up passing both levels.
 This article will help you understand the challenge the exam presents and how to improve your odds of success.

 The Level I CAIA exam consists of 200 multiple-choice questions.
 The exam length is four hours.
 There are 100 questions in the first two hours, followed by a break, and then 100 more questions in the last two hours.
-70% of the Level II exam weight consists of 100 multiple-choice questions.
-The remaining 30% consists of three sets of constructed-response (essay) questions.
-These questions test your practical application of the knowledge you’ve gained to realistic scenarios.
-To learn more about each level of the exam, check out our FAQ for Level I and FAQ for Level II.

 The topics covered by both levels of the CAIA exam can change from year to year because the world of alternative investments is fluid.
-Here are the 2019 weights and topics for Level I.

 |Professional Standards and Ethics|

-|Introduction to Alternative Investments||20%–25%|
+|Introduction to Alternative Investments||20-28%|